lvendrix/us-income/README.md

 ![](/Visuals/visual_features_importance.png)

-In the previous chart, we see which features are most important for our model: finalweight, age and capital age.
+In the previous chart, we see which features are most important for our model: finalweight, age and capital gain.

 ### Base model